neoforged/.github/primers/1.21.2/index.md

         - `pauseWhileEmptySeconds` - Determines how many ticks the server should be paused for when no players are on.
     - `SuppressedExceptionCollector` - A handler for exceptions that were supressed by the server.
 - `net.minecraft.server.level`
+    - `ChunkTaskDispatcher` - A task scheduler for chunks.
     - `DistanceManager`
         - `getSpawnCandidateChunks` - Returns all chunks that the player can spawn within.
         - `getTickingChunks` - Returns all chunks that are currently ticking.
     - `ServerPlayer`
         - `getTabListOrder` - Handles the order of players to cycle through in the player tab.
+        - `getLastClientInput`, `setLastClientInput`, `getLastClientMoveIntent` - Handles how the server player interprets the client impulse.
+    - `ThrottlingChunkTaskDispatcher` - A chunk task dispatcher that sets a maximum number of chunks that can be executing at once.
     - `TickingTracker#getTickingChunks` - Returns all chunks that are currently ticking.
+- `net.minecraft.server.packs.repository.PackRepository#isAbleToClearAnyPack` - Rebuilds the selected packs and returns whether it is different from the currently selected packs.
 - `net.minecraft.resources.DependantName` - A reference object that maps some registry object `ResourceKey` to a value.
 Acts similarly to `Holder` except as a functional interface.
 - `net.minecraft.util`
     - `BinaryAnimator` - A basic animator that animates between two states using an easing function.
+    - `ExtraCodecs`
-    - `ExtraCodecs#NON_NEGATIVE_FLOAT` - A float codec that validates the value  cannot be negative.
+        - `NON_NEGATIVE_FLOAT` - A float codec that validates the value cannot be negative.
+        - `RGB_COLOR_CODEC` - An integer, float, or three vector float codec representing the RGB color.
+        - `nonEmptyMap` - A map codec that validates the map is not empty.
     - `Mth`
         - `wrapDegrees` - Sets the degrees to a value within (-180, 180].
         - `lerp` - Linear interpolation between two vectors using their components.